jxxcarlson/elm-spreadsheet/README.md

 Currently the operations implemented are limited:

     add A1,H4   -- cellwise addition
-    mul A1,H4   -- cellwise multpilication
+    mul A1,H4   -- cellwise multiplication
     sub A1,H4   -- cellwise subtraction
     div A1,H4   -- cellwise division